ChrisFrankoPhD/git101/README.md

 # Git101

-## Test Repository for the git101 Course
+## Our First Repository for the git101 Course
+- chris is coolio
 - i deleted the previous line 😈😈
 - Im changing more stuff aahhhhhhhhhhh, oh no
 - look even more, who will stop me